-- Using a venue finding agency can be a real time saver and really does allow you to get on with other aspects of the project.
+- Using a venue finding agency can be a real time saver and does allow you to get on with other aspects of the project.

-- Try to have a memorable aspect to the event.
+- Try to have a memorable aspect of the event.
 It could be the venue, the presentations or the networking elements.
 Events should be seen as experiences so don’t always stick to the tried and tested.

 - Do give yourself plenty of time to plan an event.
-If you are asked to work on an event without much lead time your mantra should be”great events don’t just happen”.
+If you are asked to work on an event without much lead time, your mantra should be”great events don’t just happen”.
 If the planning phase is short ensure you have lots of colleagues to help.

 - Make sure you are fully prepared on the day of the event regarding any health and safety questions you might be asked.
 Check with the venue when their fire alarm test is.

 - Do check whether your event will clash with other events that will market to the same audience.
 Even if you are arranging an in-house event do check everyone’s diaries.

 - In selecting a venue do investigate the catering before you confirm anything as you may not always get the quality you were expecting!

 - Try to have a grasp of the technology that will be used during the event.
 Talk to the venue about everything that is included in the room hire.
 If you have a technician on hand, do have a chat with them and understand what their role is and what they can help with.
 The last thing you want is to have malfunctioning equipment and not knowing how to fix it or who should fix it!

 - Keep smiling on the day of the event!
 If you look stressed and are rushing around looking flustered, the delegates are going to see this and think the event hasn’t been organised well.